Year Six

 Bruce and Dick enjoy a nice day at the beach.
 Bored, they decide to travel all over the city in a horse and buggy repairing umbrellas–the idea is to entrap Penguin, who has been at large for several months now.
 Eventually, Bruce and Dick are hired to fix Penguin’s trick umbrellas and are invited to his lair.
 That night, the Dynamic Duo returns to Penguin’s pad and apprehends his entire gang, but the Penguin escapes.
 The next day Penguin initiates a plan that involves distributing free umbrellas across Gotham in order to confuse Batman.
 Of course, this doesn’t confuse anyone and Batman attacks Penguin again.
 The Dynamic Duo is caged in Penguin’s umbrella store, but while he is out on another caper, the Dynamic Duo escapes and waits for his return.
 Ambushed, Penguin is easily returned to jail.

-–NOTE: June 4, 1944.
-In London, Bruce meets with British Prime Minister Winston Churchill, who seems to be aware of his identity as Batman (as seen through flashback from The Brave and the Bold #84).
+–FLASHBACK: From The Brave and The Bold #84.
+June 4, 1944.
+In London, Bruce runs into an old teacher of his named Digby and then meets with British Prime Minister Winston Churchill, who seems to be aware of his identity as Batman.
 Churchill tasks Batman to infiltrate Count Klaus Von Stauffen’s operations and shut them down.
 Bruce, under the James Bond-esque guise of secret agent Jack Pimpernel, accompanies Sgt.
-Rock and his platoon known as Easy Company into Nazi-occupied France.
+Frank Rock and his platoon known as Easy Company into Nazi-occupied France.
+(Easy Company consists of Horace “Bulldozer” Canfield, Jackie Johnson, Louis “Little Sure-Shot” Kiyahani, and Harold “Wildman” Shapiro.)
 While Sgt.
 Rock and his men blow up a bridge and gun down Nazis, Bruce pretends to be a foreign wine connoisseur and gains an audience with Von Stauffen, where he learns that Von Stauffen has hidden nerve gas in wine bottles.
 The bumbling Easy Company attacks Von Stauffen head-on, forcing Batman to assist them from the shadows.
 Eventually, Batman and Sgt.
-Rock come to blows, but earn the repsect of one another, teaming to prevent Von Stauffen from delivering nerve gas to the front lines of the D-Day Invasion, which begins on schedule (June 6, 1944).
+Rock come to blows, but earn the respect of one another, teaming to prevent Von Stauffen from delivering nerve gas to the front lines of the D-Day Invasion, which begins on schedule (June 6, 1944).

 –Detective Comics #88

 For the past several weeks, mysterious murders have plagued a small section of Gotham.
-Batman and Robin investigate and learn that gangster Big-Hearted John has been running a loan shark scam that involves rubbing out the people he loans money to.
-Going undercover has working class stiffs, Bruce and Dick move into a rundown tenement flat and meet borrow some cash from Big-Hearted John.
+Batman and Robin investigate and learn that gangster Big-Hearted John has been running a loan shark scam that involves rubbing out the people to whom he loans money.
+Going undercover as proletarian stiffs, Bruce and Dick move into a rundown tenement flat and meet borrow some cash from Big-Hearted John.
 When Big-Hearted John’s thugs try to machine gun our heroes at their apartment, Batman and Robin are ready and waiting to kick ass.
 Unfortunately, the Dynamic Duo is captured and thrown in a safe.
-After blowing out of the safe, Batman and Robin confront Big-Hearted John at a skycraper under construction.
+After blowing out of the safe, Batman and Robin confront Big-Hearted John at a skyscraper under construction.
 During the ensuing fight, Batman takes a bullet in his shoulder, but Big-Hearted John is defeated when he falls to his death.

 –Batman #23